Governor DeSantis Issues Updates on State Preparations Ahead of Tropical Storm Debby

 • Storm Surge Watches are in effect for: Bonita Beach northward to Aripeka (Coastal Lee, Charlotte (including Charlotte Harbor), Sarasota, Manatee, Hillsborough (including Tampa Bay), Pinellas, Pasco).

-• A Coastal Flood Watch has been issued for the Florida Keys.
+• Coastal Flood Watch has been issued for the Florida Keys.

 • River Flood Warnings are in effect for: several Big Bend and Suwannee River Valley.